Introduction

 Top Next

 Pascal Analyzer, or PAL for short, is a utility program that analyzes, documents, debugs, and helps you optimize your source code.
 Pascal Analyzer makes a static code analysis.
-It only needs the source code unlike other similar tools that perform an analysis of the running program.
-It is our belief that it will help you better understand your code and support you in producing code of higher quality, consistency, and reliability.
+It only needs the source code, unlike other similar tools that perform an analysis of the running program.
+We think that PAL will help you better understand your code and support you in producing code of higher quality, consistency, and reliability.

 PAL quickly pays itself back in easier maintenance, less errors and improved quality, not only during development, but also throughout the entire life cycle of your code.